-The ritziest town on the Croatian glamour island of Hvar is a town by the same name.
-Set on a harbour that attracts mega yachts, party boats and ferries carrying day trippers to the nearby Paklenki Islands, Hvar town entices 20,000 visitors a day in the summer season.
+Updated May 2018.
+This post includes our top things to do in Hvar Island Croatia’s Glamour Island.
+Let’s begin in the ritziest town on Hvar Island, which happens to be a town of the same name.
+Hvar town, set on a harbour dotted with mega yachts, Hvar Yacht Week arrivals and the every day ferries carrying day trippers to the nearby Hvar Pakleni Islands, entices more than 20,000 visitors a day in the summer season.

 Arriving by boat is mandatory on Hvar Island and the Krilo Passenger Ferry departs Vis Island at 7 a.m. every Tuesday, arriving in Hvar Town less than an hour later.
 This recent addition to the stable of ferries that connect mainland Split with the islands was an excellent choice for us.
 Coming direct from Vis the ferry cuts hours off the usual Vis/Split/Hvar trip.
 However if you’re bringing a vehicle you will need to return to Split and arrive by car ferry.